 - Information about the format of the day will be sent out by email once a booking has been made

-- Sessions will start and finish at The Gateway Building adjacent to the lower carpark (April) and the information board at Buzzards Nest (August)
+- Sessions will start and finish at The Gateway Building adjacent to the lower carpark or the information board at Buzzards Nest (October)

 - Bikes are not provided but can be rented at Alpine Bikes.

 - Bikes must be well-maintained and safe to ride – they do not need to be specific MTBs

 - Helmets are compulsory and gloves highly recommended.

 About Wild Seedlings

 Michelle Fraser is an experienced Primary Teacher and Forest School Leader who has taught in schools in the Scottish Borders for over 10 years.
 From a young child she has always had a great love of the outdoors and spends much time outside with her family mountain biking, walking and camping.
 With her background in Psychology and through her observations as her role has an Educator, she has seen first hand the benefits that outdoor play can bring to individuals.
 In particular the benefits to mental and physical well-being such as improving confidence, resilience, communication and self regulation skills.
 It is her mission to get more children into nature to explore the endless learning possibilities it offers through her company Wild Seedlings and her Forest School work in local schools.